IMF cuts global growth forecast due to "seismic waves" from Russia's war in Ukraine

 For 2022, it forecast inflation of 5.7% in advanced economies and 8.7% in emerging market and developing economies, a jump of 1.8 and 2.8 percentage points from January's forecast.

-"Inflation has become a clear and present danger for many countries," Gourinchas wrote in the blog.
+"Inflation has become a clear and present danger for many countries," Gourinchas said.

 He said the U.S. Federal Reserve and many other central banks had already moved toward tightening monetary policy, but war-related disruptions were amplifying those pressures.